keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_G2.md

 affiliations: "CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences"
 date: "June 11 2020"
 dataset: "https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19?c=location&d=map&dmin=2020-01-11&f_country=Austria&p=full"
-abstract: "SARS-CoV-2 is the coronavirus causing COVID-19.
+abstract: "Mutations in the genome of the SARS-CoV-2 coronavirus

+SARS-CoV-2 is the coronavirus causing COVID-19.
 Under the project [Mutational Dynamics of SARS-CoV-2 in Austria](https://cemm.at/research/sars-cov-2-at/about/), CeMM, in collaboration with the Medical University of Vienna have so far sequenced 318 viral genomes isolated from COVID-10 patients in Austria.
 The genomic data has been integrated into a global map of SARS-CoV-2 mutations.

-This week, we will concentrate on how often mutations appear in the SARS-CoV-2 genome and show mutations that likely emerged in Austria."
+This week, we will concentrate on how often mutations appear in the SARS-CoV-2 genome and show a mutation that likely emerged in Austria."

 ---